MCT-master/mct-master.github.io/_posts_draft/2019-02-11-SpaghettiPlayer.md

 I find that I'm learning new things all the time.
 Along the way, I am also taking an introductory course to JavaScript in a mobile app, that helps me a lot to learn the basics.

-This day i used _hours_ and _hours_ on trying to implement a visualizer in music player; the intention was to make it look like something like this:
+This day I used _hours_ on trying to implement a visualizer in music player; the intention was to make it look like something like this:

 <img src="/assets/img/mari/Visualizer.jpg" alt="Player with visualizer" width="60%" />